 $S_k$ (sampling staleness) Sampling system Data filtering, version window

-Part V: Theoretical Foundations of Clipping Mechanisms
+6. Theoretical Foundations of Clipping Mechanisms

-5.1 From TV Distance to Sample-Controllable Quantities
+6.1 From TV Distance to Sample-Controllable Quantities

-Corollary 3.2 tells us that to guarantee monotonic improvement, we need to control the update increment shift $U_k = \mathbb{E}[D_{\mathrm{TV}}(\pi_{k+1}, \pi_k; s)]$.
-However, TV distance is a distribution-level quantity—how can we control it using samples?
+Corollary 5.3 tells us that to guarantee monotonic improvement, we need to control the update increment shift $U_k = \mathbb{E}[D_{\mathrm{TV}}(\pi_{k+1}, \pi_k; s)]$.
+But TV distance is a distribution-level quantity, so how do we control it with samples?

-The key bridge is the following identity:
+The bridge from theory to samples is the following identity:

-Lemma 3.3 (Ratio Difference Representation of TV Distance)
+Lemma 6.1 (Ratio Difference Representation of TV Distance)

 Suppose policy $\pi_1$’s support covers the supports of $\pi$ and $\pi_2$.
 Then for any state distribution $\mu$: